SeJV/ComparisonRLapproaches/README.md

 We use two separate q-tables, where the sum decides the chosen action.
 We will update randomly one at a time, where estimations for the future states are supported by the respective other table.

+Double Q-Learning is an variation of the q-learning agent where two independent q-value tables are used.
+To choose an action, the sum of those is used as the single q-table from the q-learning agent.
+To train the two tables, by 50% chance one of the tables will get updated, let's say the first one.
+For the target action for the next state, the position in the table of the second table is used, but the value on this position in the first table: q2[s_next, np.argmax(q1[s_next])] instead of: np.max(self.q_table[s_next]) in the q-learning agent

 #### MC-Tree Search
 _Open to do_
 #### Deep Q-Learning